gordIRL/DBS_WebDesign_Individual_Assignment/README.md

 # DBS_WebDesign_Individual_Assignment

-Created using only HTML, CSS, Javascript
+Assignment for my Web Design Module, Level 8, Higher Diploma in Computer Science (Software Development) in DBS, Dublin Business School.

-Assignment - only the technologies above were permitted for this assignment and no GUI elements or images were provided!
+Developed using only HTML, CSS, Javascript - no other technologies above were permitted for this assignment and all GUI elements or images were self sourced.

-(There is a form on the contact page, with some light Javascript validation, but not wired to a database etc. - not required for this assignment).
+(There is a form on the contact page, with some light Javascript validation, but this is not wired up to anything, e.g. a database, not required for this assignment).